Geolm/bc_crunch/README.md

 ### Composite Formats
 - BC3 is just (BC1 + BC4) — no extra logic
-- BC5 is a dual BC4 channels
+- BC5 is a dual independent BC4 channels

 ## How to build tests